Claremont-HvZ-Web-Team/claremontHvZ/README.md

 root directory is in a different place, use your imagination and substitute accordingly.

+### Setting up the Virtual Environment

 Now build a virtualenv in the root directory, which for me was

     virtualenv ~/programming/claremonthvz.org

+A virtualenv provides a wrapper between the site and your machine.
+As long as the site only interacts with code from within this wrapper, we ensure that the site will work on anyone's machine.

+You won't actually be _using_ the virtualenv until you activate it:

+    source ~/programming/claremonthvz.org/bin/activate

+This needs to be run every time you start up a terminal to work on the site.
+I recommend you add the following alias to your .bashrc:

+    alias hvz="cd ~/personal-projects/claremonthvz.org && source bin/activate && cd claremontHvZ/HVZ"

+Then you can just type `hvz` when you want to start hacking away.

+### Git clone!

 Clone your forked GitHub repo (you don't have to use the command line for this):